nihonor/text-extractor/README.md

 pip install PyQt5 opencv-python pillow pytesseract numpy
 ```

-If you prefer a `requirements.txt`, create one with these packages and run:
+Or create a `requirements.txt` and run:

 ```powershell
 pip install -r requirements.txt
 ```

-**Tesseract installation (Windows):**
+**Tesseract on Windows:**
-- Install Tesseract (for example from the UB Mannheim builds) and ensure `tesseract.exe` is in your PATH.
+- Install Tesseract (e.g. UB Mannheim build) and ensure `tesseract.exe` is on your PATH.
-- If Tesseract is not on PATH, set the path in code before calling pytesseract functions, for example near the top of `test.py`:
+- If Tesseract isn't on PATH, set it in `test.py` before calls to `pytesseract`:

 ```python
 import pytesseract